Is Neurofeedback a Cure?

 How Can Neurofeedback Help My Issues or Symptoms?

 Or how does Neurofeedback help neurological issues, such as a stroke, TBI, concussion, anxiety, sleep problems and PTSD.
 Once the Brain Map locates the cause of the symptom (the dysregulation), then a variety of methods and equipment can be used based on what is the best for your neurological issues.
-Neurofeedback locates specific areas of proper brain function or dysregulation, which is often the situation with a stroke, or it can locate neural dysregulation of the various hubs, as seen in a concussion or PTSD.
+Neurofeedback locates specific areas of improper brain function or dysregulation, which is often the situation with a stroke, or it can locate neural dysregulation of the various hubs, as seen in a concussion or PTSD.
 Neurofeedback looks for the cause, such as what specific pathways are dysregulated or brain waves that are over or under activated.
 In regulating the brain the symptoms dissipate.

 Is Brain Mapping Reliable?